juanluisbaptiste/docker-otrs/README.md

 ### How to run it

-By default, when the container is run it will load a default vanilla OTRS installation that is ready to be configured as you need.
+By default, when the container is run it will load a default vanilla OTRS installation (`OTRS_INSTALL=no`) that is ready to be configured as you need.
 However, you can load a backup or run the installer by defining one of these env variables:

-* `OTRS_INSTALL=backup` Will look for *otrs-latest.sql* and *Config.pm.latest* at
-*/opt/otrs/docker/backup* and load them.
+* `OTRS_INSTALL=restore` Will restore the backup specified by `OTRS_BACKUP_DATE`
+environment variable, inside the */opt/otrs/backups* directory, for example `OTRS_BACKUP_DATE="2015-05-26_00-32"`.

+You need to mount that volume from somewhere, it can be from another volume (using *--volumes-from*) or mounting a host volume which contains the backup files.

 * `OTRS_INSTALL=yes` Will run the installer which you can access at:

     http://localhost/otrs/install.pl